 How have you been my favorite people?

 Kavita is a special educator trained to teach children with special needs.
 She is an activist in the Rehabilitation field, founder & managing trustee of ChildRaise Trust empowering children & adults with special needs.
-She is a creative head of www.childraise.com, writer on disability related issues.
+She is a creative head of www.childraise.com, a writer on disability-related issues.

-Whether your house is an apartment or a villa, its area and no. of rooms:
+Whether your house is an apartment or a villa, its area and number of rooms:

 Kavita: We have three apartments in the same society in Matunga, Mumbai.
 Till my son got married

 we used to stay in a 1 BHK flat.
 Handing over the bigger flat to the young couple, we, the senior

 couple moved to a cozy 225 square feet studio apartment in the adjacent reconstructed building.

 Tell us about yourself, your family, and location: